-If assessments show that a child may have a learning difficulty, in the first instance, all teachers will refer to the Graduated Approach for advice on strategies to use to cater for the specific needs of individuals or groups of children.
-This is known as High Quality First Teaching and generally means that in order for a child to access the curriculum, the work will be differentiated appropriately so as to enable them to understand concepts and apply skills at their level and pace of learning.
+If assessments show that a child may have a learning difficulty, in the first instance, all teachers willrefer to the Graduated Approach for advice on strategies to use to cater for the specific needs of individuals or groups of children.
+This is known as High Quality First Teaching and generally means that in order for a child to access the curriculum, the work will be differentiated appropriately so asto enable them to understand concepts and apply skills at their level and pace of learning.

-If regular assessments show that a child is not making expected progress, then small group intervention programmes are delivered e.g. Early Literacy Support, Nessy dyslexia programme etc. These programmes are delivered by a trained and supported teaching.
+If regular assessments show that a child is not making expected progress, then small group intervention programmes are delivered.
+These programmes are delivered by a trained teachers and teaching assistants and are supported by current teaching.